 We are frequently asked, “I love being in the water… how do I get into the industry?”, and “where do I start?”.

 From our perspective and in respect to a ‘career’ in commercial diving we look for commercial diver certifications, trade skills, heavy industry and/or construction experience.

 What many don’t seem to understand is that ‘diving’ is actually a very small portion of the job.
-Some people think commercial diving is a lot like recreational diving where you can see what your doing mostly and/or choose the best times and conditions in which to dive but this is often not the case at all.
+Some people think commercial diving is a lot like recreational diving where you can see what you are doing mostly and/or choose the best times and conditions in which to dive but this is often not the case at all.
 Being able to work underwater in poor visibility, sometimes difficult conditions and problem solving is highly crucial.

 Dive safety is very important and something we take seriously.
 The commercial dive schools that certify commercial divers endorsing them to work in the industry are very good at training divers in safety and understanding of the limits in the dive industry.
 The schools can’t teach the life long industry skills and experience that doing the work gives you.

 Lastly note that the industry is largely made up of casual divers.
 It can be difficult obtaining full time employment as the industry is very project driven.
 Some companies will increase or decrease their dive crew’s depending on current and foreseeable projects.